stackhpc/ansible-slurm-appliance/ansible/roles/freeipa/README.md

 See also use of `appliances_state_dir` on the control node as described above.

 # FreeIPA Server
 As noted above this is only intended for development and testing.
+Note it cannot be run on the `openondemand` node as no other virtual servers must be defined in the Apache configuration.

 ## Usage
 - Add a single host to the `freeipa_server` group and run (at a minimum) the `ansible/bootstrap.yml` and `ansible/iam.yml` playbooks.